cohere-ai/cohere-typescript/README.md

 ## Beta status

-This SDK is in beta, and there may be breaking changes between versions without a major version update.
+This SDK is in beta, and while we will try to avoid it, there may be breaking changes between versions without a major version update.
 Therefore, we recommend pinning the package version to a specific version in your package.json file.
 This way, you can install the same version each time without breaking changes unless you are intentionally looking for the latest version.

 ## Contributing